qorg11/kill9/index.md

 ## Contributing to this website

-Go to the [Github repository](https://github.com/qorg11/kill9), fork it, change whatever, make a pull request, ill merge, and your change will appear here.
+Go to the [GitLab repository](https://gitlab.com/qorg11/kill9), fork it, change whatever, make a pull request, ill merge, and your change will appear here.